codewars/docs/content/languages/python/authoring/index.md

 ## Requirements

 Some concepts available in Python do not translate well into other languages, and should be avoided if possible:
-- Mixed return types (_"Return result, or string 'Error' if no result can be found."_),
+- Mixed return types (_"Return result, or string 'Error' if no result can be found."_).

 Some kata should not be translated into Python, because it can be difficult to keep their initial idea:
 - Python standard library is very rich and has many utilities available, so some requirements become very easy (`itertools`, combinatorics, `numpy`),
-- Python supports big integers natively, so kata which rely on implementation of arbitrary precision integer arithmetic become trivial in Python,
+- Python supports big integers natively, so kata which rely on implementation of arbitrary precision integer arithmetic become trivial in Python.
-- It's very difficult to block things in Python, because most of internals can be easily overriden or reconfigured

 ## Coding

-- Stick to PEP
+Python code should stick to generally recognized Python conventions, with [PEP-8](https://www.python.org/dev/peps/pep-0008/) being most widely accepted.

 ## Tests

-- Python Codewars testing framework
-  - entry per `it` or per `assert`?
+### Testing framework

+Python kata use [Codewars Python testing framework](/languages/python/codewars-test/) to implement and execute tests.
+You should read its reference page to find out how to use `describe` and `it` blocks for [organization and grouping](/languages/python/codewars-test/#grouping-tests), what are available [assertions](/languages/python/codewars-test/#assertions), etc.

+You should notice that Python testing framework produces one test output entry per assertion, so test output panel can get trashed easily.

+### Random utilities

+Python has a very rich [random library](https://docs.python.org/3.8/library/random.html), which can be used to easily generate random integers in requested ranges, generate floating point numbers, or samplie and shuffle collections.
+Functions available there allow for very convenient construction of various random input generators.

+###

+### Calling assertions

 - Mutation of input
 - code in assertion message and stacktrace
-- Random utilities
-- test case generators
 - Accessibility of ref solution
 - location of solution file
 - How to provide test framework locally?